MeanyLodge/History/Ox.md

 Purchased 4-wheel drive Dodge Power Wagon, affectionately called the Ox, to use in summer work; cost $200.
 Welded broken frame and ground valves. <sup>[ma78][], [hw][]</sup>

+Walt bought it and Mike brought it up to Meany.

 #### 1982

 Repaired brakes. <sup>[hw][]</sup>